SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/complexElement.md

-## How to create a raw widget from Toplo
+## How to create an advanced element in Bloc

 With Bloc, we have low-level tools to define custom graphical elements.
 This time, we'll combine element together to create a more complex element that'll serve